marwaismail99/Useless-Fact-Generator/PLAN.md

 ## MVP

 - Render Header on screen which shows app header and random useless fact of the day - done
-- Render button on the screen
+- Render button on the screen - done
-- When button is pressed, render random useless fact on the screen underneath
+- When button is pressed, render random useless fact on the screen underneath - done
-- Random fact has source which is clickable
+- Random fact has source which is clickable - done
-- About link in header routes to about page which features team's names.

 ## Components